 Physical Issues in Early Drug Addiction Recovery

 Many people are scared to get sober because of the uncomfortable withdrawal symptoms that come along with not drinking or using.
-It’s true that the symptoms of withdrawal can be very harsh, which is why you should go to a detox facility.
+The symptoms of withdrawal can indeed be very harsh, which is why you should go to a detox facility.
 This type of facility will treat you for your symptoms to make the process much easier.
-Crestview Recovery works closely with a detox facility that will make it easy for you to transition to addiction treatment once you complete detox.
+Crestview Recovery works closely with a drug detox center that will make it easy for you to transition to addiction treatment once you complete detox.

 - Cold sweats

 A famous quote from AA literature says, “We don’t regret the past nor wish to shut the door on it,” which is true.
 Those who are attempting to recover from active addiction most likely have things in their past that are upsetting.
 However, in drug addiction recovery, you’re going to learn that your past is your ally and your greatest teacher.
 Part of the therapeutic process is learning how to face your past and heal from it.

 There are some people who prefer not to discuss their traumatic pasts, even though denying past experiences is often what keeps people sick.
 Opening up in addiction treatment programs allows patients to process the situation and learn to overcome it.
 Others have things they’ve done in the past that they regret, and it’s important to discuss these as well.
 By talking about where addiction took them, they begin to see that it’s nothing they want to go back to.

 While you’re in treatment, you’ll begin to progress, and this progression means that you’ll transition to new levels of care.
 It’s extremely important to maximize the length of your stay as much as possible, so you have this opportunity.
 The transition process is crucial because it allows you to ease into a new life of sobriety slowly.
 A common mistake people make is going from partial hospitalization treatment to their old lives too soon.